Best Wood For CNC Routing: Ultimate Guide

 Plywood is made from thin sheets of wood veneer that are glued together, with the sheets’ wood grains rotated up to 90 degrees to each other.
 Plywood can be made from various wood types, such as birch plywood and pine plywood.
 You can have both hardwood and softwood plywood.

-It’s very inexpensive and is lighter than natural woods, while also retaining good stress and weather resistances, Plywood is used in many different products, one of the best known being its use in structural applications, such as sheathing, partitions, floors, and interior vehicle bodywork.
+It’s very inexpensive and lighter than natural woods, while also retaining good stress and weather resistances, Plywood is used in structural applications, such as sheathing, partitions, floors, and interior vehicle bodywork.

 While MDF is good for carving, plywood is less so as it’s more prone to splintering.